 The third set of essays focused on “Recovery” and was published in April 2021.
 It covers how the COVID-19 pandemic has changed our city, and what we can do to recover from this stronger than before.

 Now, the fourth and latest edition focuses on ‘Community’ in Plymouth.
 It is a tribute to the incredible strength and resilience of Plymouth’s communities, who have been forced to confront tragedy too many times in recent years.
 It also explores how people are coming together to make Plymouth happier, healthier and safer.

 Where can I find the Plymouth White Papers?

 - Issue 1: Ambition (April 2018) is free to download by clicking the link here

 “It is a huge honour to showcase Plymouth through the White Papers each year, as well as give a platform to so many amazing men and women who contribute.
-I can’t wait to share the third edition with you.”
+I can’t wait to share the fourth edition with you.”